MarcUsher/ga-sei-project2/README.md

-# Marc Usher - Project 02: Full Stack Application
+# Project 02: Full Stack Application
+# Richard Afrane-Kesey& Marc Usher

 ## Introduction
 For this Node.js full stack application project, my partner and I discussed suitable ideas for the web app and we decided to work on a full stack web app that would allow users to browse local/community sport teams in London Boroughs.